 The Connected Systems Institute (CSI) accelerates innovation by bringing together industry and academic researcher to facilitate digital transformation for small and medium-sized manufacturers, ultimately developing an educational curriculum to better prepare the workforce of the future.

-The focus of the Data Science and Artificial Intelligence Laboratory (DSAIL), led by Susan McRoy, is to develop computational approaches that combine human expertise with data-analytic models to solve complex problems, such as improving health outcomes.
+The Data Science and Artificial Intelligence Laboratory (DSAIL) develops computational approaches that combine human expertise with data-analytic models to solve complex problems, such as improving health outcomes.

-As an R1 research institution, research is integral to our work at UWM and to the experience of students pursuing graduate degrees.
-Our college has a wide range of faculty-led labs that perform cutting edge research.
-Full list of our college’s research labs, centers and institutes.
+As an R1 research institution, research is integral to our work and to the experience of students pursuing graduate degrees.
+Our college has a wide range of faculty-led labs that perform cutting-edge research.
+View a list of all of our college’s research labs, centers, and institutes.

 Undergraduate Research